 These visual guides may also help children who need to be tested:

-Watch this video below on getting ready to go to the test centre.
+Getting ready to go to the COVID-19 test centre

 Nasal swabbing for children